 But this does not went for too long as he was put behind the bars and been barred by Securities and Exchange Board of India (sebi), which banned him for life from stock market-related activities later.

-How Harshad Mehta Died And Further Events?
+How Harshad Mehta Died ?

 Harshad was under criminal custody in the Thane prison in Mumbai.
 He complained of chest pain late at night and was admitted to the Thane Civil Hospital.
 He died following a brief heart ailment, at the age of 47, on 31 December 2001.
 His family included his wife, and one son.